 A property manager can use social media, local newspapers, websites, and property listings to make sure your property always has tenants.

 Fill vacancies with qualified tenants.

-A qualified tenant is a someone who passes a statewide and nationwide background and credit verification, and also has good references from current and past landlords and income verification from employers.
+A qualified tenant is someone who passes a statewide and nationwide background and credit verification and also provide income verification from local employers.